Cretan school: 17th century

 The Last Judgement was covered by artists of the Greek-Italian Byzantine style.
 Klontzas created his own unique version of the painting.
-Klontzas's Last Judgment was copied by artists of the Late Cretan School.
+Klontzas's Last Judgment was copied by artists of the late Cretan school.
 Notable versions include Moskos's Last Judgment and Kavertzas's Last Judgment.

-One of the most important artistic advancements of the Late Cretan School was the work of Ieremias Palladas.
-Palladas was a Sinaitic monk.
-He painted Catherine of Alexandria with a wheel and a burning bush for the iconostasis of the god-trodden Saint Catherine's Monastery.
-The painting was copied by numerous artists of the Late Cretan School and serves as a prototype for the depiction of Saint Catherine of Alexandria until today.
-Painters of the Late Cretan School also created their own version of the Crucifixion.
+One of the most important artistic advancements of the late Cretan school was the work of Ieremias Palladas, a Sinaitic monk.
+His painting of Saint Catherine of Alexandria, in Saint Catherine's Monastery, was copied by numerous contemporary artists and has served as a prototype for the depiction of the saint into modern times.
+Painters of the late Cretan school also created their own version of the Crucifixion.
 Notable version were Ioannis Moskos's Crucifixion and Georgios Markazinis's Crucifixion.

-Another major representative of the Cretan School during the 17th century was famous Greek painter Emmanuel Tzanes, 130 of his works survived.
+Another major representative of the Cretan school during the 17th century was famous Greek painter Emmanuel Tzanes, 130 of his works survived.
 Cretan icon painters continued to flourish, until the mid-century.
-Venetian art was not the only influence of the Cretan School.
-The Late Cretan School was characterized by the influence of flemish engravings namely that of engraver Jan Sadeler I.
+Venetian art was not the only influence of the Cretan school.
+The late Cretan school was characterized by the influence of flemish engravings namely that of engraver Jan Sadeler I.

 Sadeler had a workshop in Venice.
 His work influenced Konstantinos Tzanes and Georgios Markazinis.

 The Ottoman Turks occupied all the island except for Candia, which finally fell after twenty years of siege in 1669.
 After the Ottoman occupation of Crete, the centre of Greek painting moved to the Ionian Islands, which remained under Venetian rule until the Napoleonic Wars.
-A new artistic movement was created called the Heptanese School which was mostly influenced by Western European artistic trends.
+A new artistic movement was created called the Heptanese school which was mostly influenced by Western European artistic trends.
 Many Cretan artists migrated to the Heptanese or Western Europe to enjoy the artistic freedom.
 Few artists continued to flourish in Crete after the occupation.
 Some of them were Michael Prevelis, Ioannis Kornaros and Georgios Kastrofylakas.
-A successive occupation of the Ionian islands by the French and the British allowed the Heptanese to remain the centre of Greek Art until the independence of Greece in 1830.
+A successive occupation of the Ionian islands by the French and the British allowed the Heptanese to remain the centre of Greek art until the independence of Greece in 1830.